Blog/Portal for Smart FACTORY | CITY | XR | METAVERSE | AI (AI) | DIGITIZATION | SOLAR | Industry Influencer (II)

 To tie in with the story with Media Markt: Are the “small” electronics stores now coming back to the cities as “electrical microhubs” that once had to give up because of Media Markt?
 From this perspective, does the renaissance of the inner cities appear possible in order to relieve the burden on the green and brownfield areas outside the cities that have previously been used for logistics and industrial centers?
 Is it possible to calm down the traffic policy in inner cities and highways with the micro hubs?

-“No”, because it is a very complex topic and we will have to pay a lot of money for it.
-But it is a feasible concept where many city planners have so far despaired.
+“Mein”, because it is a very complex topic and we will still pay a lot of tuition for it.
+However, it is a feasible concept where many city planners have so far desperately desperate.

 If we compare the market of the 90s with today, a lot has changed in the last 30 years.
 We can assume that it will be the same in the coming decades.
 The world is constantly moving and we have feasible solutions in our hands.